adepennart/find_mechano_candidate/readme.md

   </ol>
 </details>

 ## About
-First, research to find out what genes are of interest.
+This Github repository goes overs how candidate mechanosensory genes were selected in *Aedes aegypti*.

-Second, 3 scripts to download 1) summary files genes of interest, 2) select gene expression data for genes of interest 3) plot data.
+First, the research conducted to find out what genes are potentially mechanosensory in *A. aegypti*.

+Second, 3 scripts to 1) download summary files genes of interest, 2) select gene expression data for genes of interest and 3) plot data.
 (The scripts runs on the terminal and R(Rstudio=2022.12.0+353).)

-Third, checking litterature to determine best fit.
+Third, checking litterature to determine best candidate gene.

 ## Research
 ### finding mechanosensory families
-Based off research conducted in *Drosophila melanogaster*, among other model organisms, several gene families are known to be mechanosensory[1].
+Based off research conducted in *Drosophila melanogaster*, amongst other model organisms, several gene families are known to be mechanosensory[1].
 - TRP (transient receptor potential)
 - PPK (pickpockets, a subfamily of Deg/enacs)
 - Piezo